logo for nutrition-and-you.com

 Selection and storage

-Once at home, wash in cold water, gently pat them dry using moisture absorbent cloth and store inside the refrigerator placed in a perforated plastic bag set at high relative humidity.
-Well- preserved scallions should last for a week to 10 days.
+Once at home, rinse the scallions in cold water, gently pat them dry with a moisture-absorbent cloth, and store them in the refrigerator.
+Placing them in a perforated plastic bag set at high relative humidity will help maintain freshness.
+Properly stored scallions can last for up to a week.

 Preparation and serving methods